cinderblock/XMC-Peripheral-Library/XMClib/examples/XMC4500_series/VADC/VADC_MEASUREMENT/Readme.txt

 Hardware Setup
 ===============
-XMC4500 Hexagon board (No other satellite board required) IO Pin : 14.1
+XMC4500 XMC4500 CPU Board (No other satellite board required) IO Pin : 14.1

 How to test the application
 ============================
 a.
-Import the project into DAVE V4
+Import the project
 b.
 Compile and flash the application onto the device
 c.
 Add g_num_interrupts to the watch window
 d.
 Run the application.